surniaulula/wpsso/readme.txt

 = 6.22.1 =

 (2020/02/28) Fix to handle a WP_Error object returned by the WPML 'wpml_post_language_details' filter on post editing pages.

-= 6.22.0 =

-(2020/02/27) Added a WPML integration module to improve locale support (Premium version).
-Updated the Bitly API from v3 to v4 (Premium version).
-Added the Schema MedicalCondition sub-types.

-= 6.21.2 =

-(2020/02/21) Moved the Schema Type option in the Document SSO metabox just above the Open Graph Type option.
-Added a jQuery change event to dynamically update the Open Graph type value based on the selected Schema type.